Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 My Artworking Process Checklist & what files to provide the client with

-Those of you who know me, will know that I LOVE a to-do list.
-I love having a clear process and having it in writing to go through at the end keeps me focused.
+Those of you who know me, will know that I LOVE a to-do list and structure.
+I love having a clear process, and having it in writing to go through at the end keeps me focused.
 I rarely outsource my work but when I do, having this written down allows me to easily let other designers know how I would like the designs to be finalised.
-So I hope you find this resource helpful.
+So I’ve written out this process below for you to steal and hope you find this resource helpful!

-Just to reiterate that this is my process and I’ve come across other designers who do things differently - but the core ideas are generally the same.
+Just to reiterate, this is my process and I’ve come across other designers who complete these steps in a different order or label their files in a different way - but the core ideas are generally the same.
 So take what you need and make it work for you.

-Here’s an overview of the points that I go through: Just a note that I don’t explain HOW to do these - so if you are unsure of how to do any of these in illustrator then send me a message!
+Here’s an overview of the points that I go through: Just a note that I don’t explain HOW to do these - so if you are unsure of how to do any of these in illustrator then send me an email!
 If I get enough questions, I may jump back to this in a future resource.

-• Create a new ‘Artwork’ file so you can save your ‘live’ designs separately
+• Create a new ‘Artwork’ file so you can save your ‘live’ unoutlined designs separately

-• Organising your Swatches (RGB or CMYK?
-Or both?)
+• Organising and labelling your Swatches (RGB or CMYK?
+Perhaps both!).

-• Export your logo into various formats for Web and Print
+• Export your logo and files into various formats for Web and Print.

-• Open up your EPS files to double check them (yep - you can thank me later)
+• Open up your EPS files to triple-check them (yep - don’t skip this one!
+You can thank me later).

-• Additional steps for if you are sending a design off to print.
+• Additional tips for if you are sending a design off to print.

 An example of each logo separated onto it’s own artboard - ready for exporting!